FAQ

 With patience and a sense of humor.

-Family photos are one of the easier parts of the day for me, even if your family tree has multiple branches and a few extra additions along the way.
-I start with you two and build outward step by step, making sure we get the essential combinations while tailoring the flow to the dynamics of each family.
+Family photos are one of the easier parts of the day for me, even if your family tree has a few extra branches.
+I start with the two of you and build outward step by step, making sure we cover the essential combinations while keeping things efficient and relaxed.

-I’ll also help choose the right time and location so family isn’t standing around waiting, and so things feel comfortable and accessible for everyone, especially if there are health or mobility considerations.
+I will also help choose the right time and location so people are not standing around waiting and things feel comfortable for everyone, especially if there are health or mobility considerations.

 Do we need to make a family photo list?